banner

 }

-In the addWindow method, the openInputChannel method will be called to open the InputChannel.
+In the addWindow method, the openInputChannel will be called to open the InputChannel.

 public int addWindow(Session session, IWindow client, int seq,